MFS4711/project1-practice/README.md

 ## Deployment

 ### Deployment Process
-Briefly describe the deployment process to GitHub Pages or another cloud platform.
-Mention any specific challenges encountered during deployment.
-**Guidance:** Describe the steps you took to deploy your website during Phase 4: Final Testing, Debugging & Deployment, including any challenges encountered.

 The project was deployed early in the process to GitHub Pages to ensure any issues encountered could be resolved quickly.
 Before deploying the project, I ensured to code a navbar to be able to see if the deployed project correlates with my preview.